codelibra/MyFistGITProj/Readme.txt

+cp file1 . 		this copies file1 in current working directory with same name mv file1 file2	this moves file1 from i's location to file2 the new location. it is not coping...only 1 copy is left rm file1 		removes the file1

+clear			clears the screen
-cp file1 . 		this copies file1 in current working directory with same name mv file1 file2	this moves file1 from i's location to file2 the new location. it is not coping...only 1 copy is left rm file1 		removes the file1 rmdir  diretory	removes the directory clear			clears the screen cat file1 		displays the contents of the file on the screen less file1		same function as that as of cat...but prints once page at a time grep keyword file1 		searches for the keyword or phrase in the file
+rmdir  diretory	removes the directory given path cat file1 		displays the contents of the file on the screen less file1		same function as that as of cat...but prints once page at a time grep keyword file1 		searches for the keyword or phrase in the file